thaliajuarez/patroclus/index.md

 ### Data Visualization & Intelligence Analysis of “San Valero” Traffic Fatalities - Summer 2020

 * Quarantine gave me the opportunity to virtually attend UTSA's Data Science National Security Summer Camp.
 This camp was made possible with sponsorship from the Defense Intelligence Agency.
-Using close mentoring by data scientists in the national security sector and experimental learning to facilitate the use of data analytics while role-playing positions analogous to intelligence analysts, my team and I presented a solution to a real-world problem using Tableau.
+Using close mentoring by data scientists in the national security sector and experimental learning to facilitate the use of data analytics while role-playing positions analogous to intelligence analysts, my team and I presented our data-driven findings to a real-world problem using Tableau.

 ### Community Involvement